djangonauts/django-hstore/README.rst

 ===========

-- Due to how Django implements its ORM, you will need to use the custom ``postgresql_psycopg2`` backend defined in this package, which naturally will prevent you from dropping in other django extensions which require a custom backend (unless you fork and combine).
+- Due to how Django implements its ORM, you will need to use the custom ``postgresql_psycopg2`` or ``postgis`` backend defined in this package, which naturally will prevent you from dropping in other django extensions which require a custom backend (unless you fork and combine).
 - PostgreSQL's implementation of hstore has no concept of type; it stores a mapping of string keys to string values.
 This library makes no attempt to coerce keys or values to strings.